NZMSA/2016-Phase-2/Training/Day 1/5. & 6. Camera Integration & API/README.md

 ## Building an app
-Due to issues that students have been facing building the base project, for this part we will begin by building a blank project.
+If you've been having troubles building the base project try this example.
+Otherwise head over the our [day 3 training](https://github.com/NZMSA/2016-Phase-2/tree/master/Training/Day%203) on expanding the base project.

 Our objective by the end of this is to have an app that takes a picture, send this to cognitive services and display some text on screen saying whether you're happy or sad.